thibaudcolas/workshopper-mocha-boilerplate/README.md

 node src/index.js
 ```

-Then, replace all references to `workshopper-mocha-boilerplate` and `ThibWeb` with your own module's name and GitHub account name.
-Customize the `README` and `LICENSE` files for your need..
+Then, replace all references to [`workshopper-mocha-boilerplate`](https://github.com/ThibWeb/workshopper-mocha-boilerplate/search?utf8=%E2%9C%93&q=workshopper-mocha-boilerplate) and [`ThibWeb`](https://github.com/ThibWeb/workshopper-mocha-boilerplate/search?utf8=%E2%9C%93&q=ThibWeb) with your own module's name and GitHub account name.
+Customize the [`README`](README.md) and [`LICENSE`](LICENSE) files for your need.

 Then it's time to write some exercises!
-Have a look at the example exercise, and get cracking.
+Have a look at the [example exercise](src/exercises/hello_world/), and get cracking.
 The point of this boilerplate is to make it easier to write workshoppers by using Mocha, so you should be at ease here.

 To add a new exercise, you need to: